Camila Cabello: Personal life

-In December 2019, Tumblr posts that Cabello had reblogged between 2012 and 2013 surfaced on Twitter, containing racial slurs and derogatory language, including uses of the slur "nigger" and mocking Chris Brown's 2009 assault on Rihanna.
-Her Tumblr account was deleted soon afterward and Cabello issued an apology, stating that she was "uneducated and ignorant" when younger and that she was deeply embarrassed to have ever used "horrible and hurtful" language.
-She added that "those mistakes don't represent" her and that she "only [stands] and [has] ever stood for love and inclusivity."
-In March 2021, Cabello said she had taken part in weekly racial healing sessions administered by the racial equity group National Compadres Network, in which "you get corrected, you have homework, and you learn … Now I know better so I can do better."
+In December 2019, Twitter users republished racist memes that Cabello had reblogged on Tumblr when she was 15 years old.
+Cabello deleted the account and apologized, stating that she was "uneducated and ignorant" when younger and that she was deeply embarrassed to have ever used "horrible and hurtful" language.
+In March 2021, Cabello said she had taken part in weekly racial healing sessions administered by the racial equity group National Compadres Network.